-The 2019/20 budget projects total expenditure of \$439.1 million, including a capital works program of \$99.5 million.
-It shows that our financial position is sound, with a projected surplus before capital grants and contributions of \$2 million.
+The 2019/20 budget projects total expenditure of \$453.5 million, including a capital works program of \$110.3 million.
+It shows that our financial position is sound, with a projected operating surplus before capital grants and contributions of \$4.7 million.

-Our scale and capacity allows us to deliver greater benefits to the community, namely through better regional strategic and environmental planning, and a stronger advocacy position on the issues that matter to the community such as transport, health, housing and employment.
+Our scale and capacity allows is to deliver greater benefits to the community, namely through better regional strategic and environmental planning; and a stronger advocacy position on the issues that matter to the community such as transport, health, housing and employment.